- Medium: oil on canvas.

-- History: the painted canvas has been cut from a larger piece and glued to a second canvas, with thin ruled live visible along the edge in places, characteristics also noted in New-risen Hope (Tate); believed to have been bought at a Christie’s auction (possibly early 1980s, the lot having been placed by a descendant of Annie’s extended family) by George Hulme, playright, art collector and dealer; on Mr. Hulme’s death (1990s?), purchased by a London antiques dealer, who sold it by auction in 2018 for £438, including fees; the title, ‘Nude in landscape,’ is written in modern marker pen on the back of frame, canvas has been professionally relined; as ‘word of mouth’ provenance only, so has to be ‘attributed.’
-(Details of provenance from personal communications with dealer and acquaintances of Mr. Hulme.)
+- History: the painted canvas has been cut from a larger piece and glued to a second canvas, with thin ruled live visible along the edge in places, characteristics also noted in New-risen Hope (Tate); bought at auction (believed Christie’s, possibly early 1980s), the lot having been placed by a descendant of Annie’s extended family) by playright and art dealer George Hulme; on Mr. Hulme’s death (1990s?), purchased by a London antiques dealer and acquaintance of Mr. Hulme, who sold it by auction in 2018 for £438, including fees; the title, ‘Nude in landscape,’ is written in modern marker pen on the back of frame, canvas has been relined; as ‘word of mouth’ provenance only, so has to be ‘attributed.’
+(Details from personal communication with dealer.)

 - Location: private collection.